rtarun1/kiss-mpc/mpc/README.md

 ## Usage
 1. Install dependencies like CasADi, NumPy, matplotlib.
 2. Run the environment loops (LocalEnvironment or ROSEnvironment).
-3. Example usage can be found in the examples folder.

 ## Solver
 We use the IPOPT (Interior Point OPTimizer) solver through CasADi.